NTech-Lab/docs/docs/architecture.rst

 Choose Deployment Architecture
 *************************************

-FindFace Enterprise Server SDK is delivered with the following distributable packages:
+FindFace Enterprise Server SDK is delivered in the following distributable packages:

- * :program:`<findface-repo>.deb` with components.
+ * A package with components :program:`<findface-repo>.deb`.
- * :program:`<findface-data>.deb` with neural network models.
+ * Several packages with neural network models :program:`<findface-data>.deb`.
+Each model is delivered in a separate package.

 Depending on your system characteristics and performance requirements, there are 2 FindFace Enterprise Server SDK deployments:

 +----------------+-----------------------------------------------------------------------------------------------------+